Society sparkle: Nancy Astor and Ann Fleming’s diamond jewellery makes a splash at auction

 After a career as a hostess and member of the social elite, she entered Parliament in 1919, winning her husband’s former seat, Plymouth Sutton, when he succeeded his peerage and entered the House of Lords.
 As a member of the Unionist Party, she advocated for educational reform and women’s rights, among other issues.
 However, although diamonds may be a girl’s best friend, unfortunate controversial views are not — and these ended Astor’s political career in 1945.

 In 1931, she wore the tiara to the premiere of Charlie Chaplin’s City Lights at the Dominion Theatre in London.
 Her sister, Phyllis Langhorne Brand, borrowed it for a court presentation at Buckingham Palace in the early 1930s.
 Inspired by this, her husband, the Hon.
 Robert Henry Brand, commissioned Cartier to produce a similar tiara in 1935.
-This is currently on display at the V&A museum’s Cartier exhibition, which has a whole room dedicated to tiaras.
+This is on display until November 2025 at the V&A museum’s Cartier exhibition, which has an entire room dedicated to tiaras.
 That’s a whole lot of shiny.

 Charlie Chaplin, George Bernard Shaw and Lord and Lady Astor at the Dominion Theatre.